soft-coded/MPNewRepo/LaTeX Document/Real Deal/report.md

 But as we all know, India is a country with a not-so-small population, so it is pretty understandable and obvious that the law enforcement will not be able to actually enforce it on every single person.
-Therefore, new means of automata in place of actual individuals is a no brainer.
+Therefore, new means of automata in place of actual individuals is a no brainier.
 That is where we come in.

 ## Idea behind.......